ActuallyAdequate/Chimaera/core/rules/character.md

 # The Mind, Body and Mutation

-## Wellbeing
+## Well-being

-A Mutated’s well being defines the general Attributes of your character, the physical, mental and social wellbeing of your character.
+A Mutated’s well-being defines the general Attributes of your character, the physical, mental and social wellbeing of your character.

 ### Attributes

 Attributes dictate the number of D6s rolled when using the attribute.
-They should range from 2 - 10.
+They should range from 2 to 10.

 #### Mutability (MUT)